royvandewater/rise-of-the-machines-talk/outline.md

     - 80% of our platform is open source
     - we have roughly 240 open source repositories
 - **How Twilio helps solve this problem**
+  - with the rise of machines how do humans communicate?
   - a simple and intelligent interface into communications such as sms, mms, and voice
   - a practical implementation of simple support calls, notifications and two-way interactions that can be context aware and automated
   - Twilio is a first class citizen in Octoblu, meaning integrations are seamless.